ArnavAV01/Test/README.md

 # Test

-This repository is just for preactice purpose.
+This repository is just for practice purpose.